 The CAPQuaM measure development process sought to ground this measure in a definitional framework of what constitutes a high-risk specialty obstetrical service and what high risk conditions/complications can be effectively managed before delivery.
-We first established a construct of conditions (chronic illness and pregnancy-related problems) that potentially can be considered as high risk, increasing the risk of maternal and/or infant morbidity and mortality.
-We convened a multidisciplinary panel of national experts to provide leadership, including helping to establish definitions for availability of subspecialty and high risk obstetrical services.
-The panel held a telephone meeting, conducted pre-work via email and participated in a two-day face-to-face meeting.
-By the conclusion of the meeting the panel had highlighted which chronic diseases and pregnancy related problems were most important to focus on as well as the importance of multidisciplinary care.
-This is the first measure that we are aware of that addresses specifically the availability of high risk obstetrical care for women with chronic illness and pregnancy related problems.
+We first established a construct of conditions (chronic illness and pregnancy related problems) that potentially can be considered as high-risk, increasing the risk of maternal and/or infant morbidity and mortality.
+We convened a multidisciplinary panel of national experts to provide leadership, including helping to establish definitions for availability of multidisciplinary care.
+The Panel held a telephone meeting, conducted pre-work via email, and participated in a two-day face to face meeting.
+By the conclusion of the meeting the Panel had highlighted which chronic diseases and pregnancy-related problems were most important to focus on as well as the importance of multidisciplinary care.
+This is the first measure that we are aware of that addresses specifically the availability of multidisciplinary care for women with chronic illness and pregnancy-related problems.
 It reflects our perspective that the optimal health of children in the United States is fostered by healthy pregnancies and deliveries.